hienbui9999/CasperSDKInSwift/README.md

 ## Build and test from terminal

-Go to the SKD root folder.
+Go to the SDK root folder.

 - Build command in terminal, type this in terminal